Vijayanagara Empire: Religion

-The Vijayanagara kings were tolerant of all religions and sects, as writings by foreign visitors show.
-The kings used titles such as Gobrahamana Pratipalanacharya (literally, "protector of cows and Brahmins") that testified to their intention of protecting Hinduism, and yet at the same time adopted Islamicate court ceremonies, dress, and political language, as reflected in the title Hindu-rāya-suratrāṇa (lit, "sultan among Hindu kings").
-The empire's founders, the Sangama brothers (Harihara I and Bukka Raya I) came from a pastoral cowherd background, possibly the Kuruba people, that claimed Yadava lineage.
+The Vijayanagara emperors were tolerant of all religions and sects, as writings by foreign visitors show.
+The emperors used titles such as Gobrahamana Pratipalanacharya (literally, "protector of cows and Brahmins") that testified to their intention of protecting Hinduism.
+The Nāgarī script inscription at Hampi includes the term Hinduraya Suratrana, which historian Benjamin Lewis Rice translates as "the Suratrana of Hindu Rayas".
+Some scholars have interpreted this to mean "the Sultan among Hindu kings" and state this to be evidence of some Islamic political traditions being adopted by Hindu monarchs, The long headdress are also seen in the royalty-related and secular artwork in Pattadakal dated from the 7th and 8th century, about 5 centuries before the first Sultanate was formed in South Asia.
+Similar conical headdress is seen in other sites such as the Ajanta Caves, Ellora Caves, Aihole and Badami, variously dated from the 2nd century to 10th century. as well as that Indian kingdoms recognized their religious identity of being Hindu by the early 14th century.
+Others interpret the term Hinduraya Suratrana to mean "protectors of the gods of (or among) the Hindu kings".
+The empire's founders, the Sangama brothers (Harihara I and Bukka Raya I), came from a pastoral cowherd background, possibly the Kuruba people, that claimed Yadava lineage in an attempt to claim Kshatriya status like the rest of South Indian dynasties who originated from a pastoral background.

 The founders of the empire were devout Shaivas (worshippers of the Hindu god Shiva) but made grants to Vishnu temples.
 Their patron saint Vidyaranya was from the Advaita order at Sringeri.
 The Varaha (the boar avatar of Vishnu) was the emblem of the empire.
 Over one-fourth of the archaeological dig found an "Islamic Quarter" not far from the "Royal Quarter".
 Nobles from Central Asia's Timurid kingdoms also came to Vijayanagara.
 The later Saluva and Tuluva kings were Vaishnava (followers of Vishnu) by faith, but also worshipped Venkateshwara (Vishnu) at Tirupati as well as Virupaksha (Shiva) at Hampi.
-A Sanskrit work, Jambavati Kalyanam by King Krishnadevaraya, refers to Virupaksha as Karnata Rajya Raksha Mani ("protective jewel of Karnata Empire").
+A Sanskrit work, Jambavati Kalyanam by Emperor Krishnadevaraya, refers to Virupaksha as Karnata Rajya Raksha Mani ("protective jewel of Karnata Empire").
 The kings patronised the saints of the dvaita order (philosophy of dualism) of Madhvacharya at Udupi.
 Endowments were made to temples in the form of land, cash, produce, jewellery and constructions.